Mathiaszero/boardclip-public/README.md

 </p>

 # Boardclip
 Boardclip is a cross-platform/multiplatform shared clipboard application to transfer data such as text between two or more computing devices.
-Cut, copy, and paste text from one device to another, whether it be a server-client, client-client, two or more different operating systems, or other computing relationship.
+Cut, copy, and paste text from one device to another, whether it be a server-client, client-client, two or more different operating systems, VNC clients missing clipboard functionality, or other computing relationship.

 # Quickstart
 1. Download the client/clients compatible with your operating system, located in Releases (Linux and Windows/EXE).
 Generally, at least two clients will be needed in order to transfer clipboard data from one system to another.
 Run the executable.